 These deliverables support professional development, retention and staff engagement.

 Diversity and inclusion

-ASIO has made significant progress towards increasing the diversity of its workforce and ensuring the workplace is inclusive.
-Guided by our Diversity and Inclusion Strategy 2018–20, progress has been overseen by ASIO’s Diversity and Inclusion Council and supported by ASIO’s diversity champions and networks.
+ASIO continues to make positive progress towards increasing the diversity of its workforce and ensuring the workplace is inclusive.
+Guided by our Diversity and Inclusion Strategy 2021–24, our progress has been supported by ASIO’s Diversity and Inclusion Council and Senior Executive Champions.
+Key achievements included: